-and maintained this state through out the leveling procedure.
-4. diff_DQS is the differential data strobe (DQS, DQS#).
+and maintained at this state through out the leveling procedure.

+4. diff DQS is the differential data strobe (DQS, DQS#).
 Timing reference points are the zero crossings.
-DQS is shown with solid line, DQS# is shown with dotted line.
-5. CK, CK#.
-CK is shown with solid dark line, where as CK# is drawn with dotted line.
-6. DQS, DQS# needs to fulfill minimum pulse width requirements tDQSH(min) and tDQSL(min) as defined for regular Writes; the max pulse width is system dependent
+DQS is shown with solid line, DQS# is shown with solid dark line, but the leveling procedure.

+6. DQS, DQS# needs to fulfill minimum pulse width requirements tDQSH(min) and tDQSL(min) as defined for regular Writes; the max pulse width is system dependent.